Eric-Xu/tiny_url_playground/README.md

 # LOL.ly: a url acronymizer

-LOL.ly is a Rails 4.0 app featuring a responsive layout and progressive enhancement for Javascript.
+LOL.ly is a Rails 4.0 app featuring a responsive layout and progressive enhancement for JavaScript.
 Testing is done through RSpec for models, controllers, and helpers, while Capybara and PhantomJS is also used during high-level integration testing.

 The app allows users to enter a url and converts it into a random triplet of acronyms.
 It starts with a temporary guest account.
 If a user signs up during his/her session, all urls get transferred over from the guest user to the newly created account.

 #### Front End
   + HTML5 elements and form validations
-  + CSS transitions
+  + CSS3 transitions
-  + SCSS mixins, extends, and variables
+  + Sass mixins, extends, and variables
-  + Coffeescript
+  + JavaScript/CoffeeScript
   + jQuery
   + Ajax
   + Responsive design
-  + Progressive enhancement with Javascript
+  + Progressive enhancement with JavaScript

 #### Back End
   + Rails 4.0